sh6khan/git-cheat-sheet/README.md

     Merge branch 'master' into random-branch
 ```
-the large random assortment of numbers and letters right next to the word commit is the sha_key, it's a specific has value that references that particular commit
+The large assortment of numbers and letters right next to the word commit is the sha_key, it's a specific hexadecimal value that references that particular commit.

-- author is simple, it's the user that made the commit
+- The author line is simple, it's the user that made the commit

-- date is also pretty simple,
+- The date line is self-explanatory

 - and finally the commit message.
-The commit message helps you understand what work you did with in that commit so make sure to make them as verbose as you can, especially if you are working with a team.
+The commit message helps you understand what work you did within that commit so make sure to make them as verbose as you can, especially if you are working with a team.

-There is one more thing that I should point out here. if the git log is large enough, git will open it in `vim`, an editor for the terminal.
+There is one more thing that I should point out here.
+If the git log is large enough, git will open it in `vim`, an editor for the terminal.
 To exit the git log, simply press `esc`, then `:`, then `q` and hit enter.

-But if you want cleaner more readable information, definitely try the following
+But if you want cleaner more readable information, definitely try the following:
 ```
 $ git log oneline -5